International Baccalaureate Diploma Programme

 What is the International Baccalaureate Diploma Programme (IB DP)?

-After finishing the MYP, students are well-prepared for further education, including national and international courses of study designed for 16-19-year-olds.
-The MYP aligns most closely with the IB DP, ensuring a smooth transition; and prepares students for the DP by reflecting the depth, breadth, and balance that is characteristic of all IB programmes.
-(Repeated content)
+After finishing the MYP, students are well-prepared for further studies, including national and international courses of study designed for students of ages 16-19 years.
+The MYP aligns most closely with the IB DP ensuring a smooth transition and prepares students for the DP by reflecting the depth, breadth and balance that is characteristic of all IB programmes.

 - Have excellent breadth and depth of knowledge

 - Explore the nature of knowledge through the programme’s unique theory of knowledge course

 The curriculum at Indian international schools is made up of the DP core and six subject groups and three required components.
 The DP core aims to broaden students’ educational experience and challenge them to apply their knowledge and skills.